Ohio Model Curriculum – Chemistry

 • Communicate and support a scientific argument.

-- Students use their own data to determine the quality of the tree they observed.
+- Students use their own data to determine the quality of the wetland based on data.

 Structure and Properties of Matter